 - (3) Nonsynthetic controls such as lures, traps, and repellents.

-- (c) Weed problems may be controlled through:
+- (c) Weed problems may be controlled through the following methods:

-- (6) Plastic or other synthetic mulches: Provided, That, they are removed from the field at the end of the growing or harvest season.
+- (7) Polyethylene mulches, provided that they are removed at the end of the growing or harvest season; or

 - (d) Disease problems may be controlled through: